Virginia Brissac: 1918–1934

 In the middle of their record-breaking four-year residency at the Strand Theatre, Wray was hired to direct films for Thomas H. Ince at the newly formed Ince/MGM Studios and began spending more time in Los Angeles than in San Diego.
 With stock theatre in rapid decline, the Strand Theatre closed in 1921 and Brissac finally left San Diego to join him.
 Her daughter Ardel came to live with them a short time later.
-(Ardel would eventually take John Wray's last name and, as Ardel Wray, later became a Hollywood screenwriter remembered for such films as I Walked With a Zombie, The Leopard Man and Isle of the Dead).
+Ardel eventually took John Wray's last name, and as Ardel Wray, later became a Hollywood screenwriter remembered for films such as I Walked With a Zombie, The Leopard Man and Isle of the Dead.

-Some time after the release of his silent film adaptation of Eugene O'Neill's Anna Christie in 1923, John Wray began a long affair with screenwriter Josephine McLaughlin (aka Bradley King) and Brissac finally divorced him in May 1927.
+Some time after the release of his silent film adaptation of Eugene O'Neill's Anna Christie in 1923, John Wray began a long affair with screenwriter Josephine McLaughlin (aka Bradley King), and Brissac divorced him in May 1927.

-Although she would do encore performances in San Diego several years later and take roles in one or two little theatre productions in the 1950s, the move to Los Angeles effectively brought Brissac's twenty year long stage career to an end.
-By 1934, Stock theatre was dead and, aher 51, she would have to find another way to make a living.
+She did encore performances in San Diego several years later and took roles in one or two theatre productions in the 1950s.

 Career in film and television

 During the years she lived with John Wray in Culver City, Brissac became friends with the Laemmle family and many of the people working with them and Thomas Ince, among them actress Carole Lombard and entertainer Russ Columbo.
-After her divorce, Brissac worked as Columbo's private secretary and assistant for a time, a job that might have continued indefinitely but for his untimely death in September 1934.
+After her divorce, Brissac worked as Columbo's private secretary and assistant for a time.

 While chatting with industry photographer Lansing Brown one night in Brown's studio, Colombo asked about an antique dueling pistol that Brown owned.
 Brown picked up the pistol to show it to Columbo and was fiddling with it when it accidentally discharged, sending a bullet ricocheting off a coffee table and into Columbo, who died a few hours later.
-Brissac had to identify Colombo for the Los Angeles County Coroner's Office and testify about the accident at the inquest, which made headlines in newspapers across the country.
+Brissac had to identify Colombo for the Los Angeles County Coroner's Office and testify about the accident at the inquest.

 A few months later, Arthur Lubin, a former member of the San Diego Stock company, gave Brissac her break into acting in Hollywood.
 Lubin had joined Brissac's company sometime after he graduated high school in San Diego, and he was one of the people who took over managing it when Wray went to work for Ince.
 When the Strand Theatre closed its doors in 1921, Lubin had followed Wray and Brissac to Hollywood.
-Learning of Brissac's situation after Colombo's death, he cast her as Mrs. Van Twerp in his 1935 comedy Honeymoon Limited, and by 1937 she had become an established character actress in Hollywood.
+Learning of Brissac's situation after Colombo's death, he cast her as Mrs. Van Twerp in his 1935 comedy Honeymoon Limited, and by 1937, she had become an established character actress in Hollywood.